Septet (Stravinsky)

-The Septet for clarinet, bassoon, horn, piano, violin, viola and cello is a Chamber music composition by Igor Stravinsky.
-It was composed between July 1952 and February 1953, and the first performance took place at Dumbarton Oaks in Washington, D.C., on 23 January 1954.
+The Septet for clarinet, bassoon, horn, piano, violin, viola and cello is a chamber music composition by Igor Stravinsky.
+The septet was composed between July 1952 and February 1953, and the first performance took place at Dumbarton Oaks in Washington, D.C., on 23 January 1954.
 The score is dedicated to the Dumbarton Oaks Research Library and Collection.

 It consists of three movements, the first lacking a title, and the last lacking a number in the score.

 The work is influenced by twelve-tone technique, especially by the Wind Quintet, Op.
 26, and the Suite for septet, Op.
 29, composed by Arnold Schoenberg.

-Movements

-The piece consists of three movements.